Ninesquared81/lexel/README.md

 #### Query functions

 The next group of fields are called the "query functions".
 These user-provided functions are used to determine how to lex certain tokens.
-All query function  have default behaviours which may or may not be good enough for a user's needs.
+All query functions have default behaviours which may or may not be good enough for a user's needs.
+Note that the default behaviour for `.match_word_char()` overshadows later query functions, matchin any non-whitespace tokens.

 #### Hook functions

 Next come the hook functions.
 These are the main source of customisation for lexel.
 Hook functions are simply functions which are called at certain well-defined points in the execution of the lexer.
 They take a pointer to the lexer (which they may modify) and return `void`.
 All hook functions are optional.
+The names of hook functions are of the form **before**/**on**/**after** _event_ **hook**.

+Unlike query functions, hook functions exist soley to allow the user to interact with the lexer.
+They do not send any data back to the lexer in and of themselves.
+See the [C lexer example](examples/c_lexer.c) for a demonstration of hook functions in action.

 #### Extensions